mmamaev/timeboard/doc/source/making_a_timeboard.rst

 means::

  there are two marks per year;
- to get the first mark add 4 month to the start of each year; to get the second mark add 8 month and 15 days to the start of the same year.
+ to get the first mark add 4 months to the start of each year; to get the second mark add 8 months and 15 days to the start of the same year.

 Therefore, the frame is partitioned into spans starting on the 1st of May and on the 16th of September of each year provided that these dates are within the frame bounds.